awsdocs/amazon-personalize-developer-guide/doc_source/aws-personalize-set-up-permissions.md

 1. Create an IAM role for Amazon Personalize and attach the policy from step 1 to the new role\.
 See [Creating an IAM Role for Amazon Personalize](#set-up-create-role-with-permissions)\.

+1. If you are using AWS Key Management Service \(AWS KMS\) for encryption, give your IAM user and Amazon Personalize IAM service role permission to use your key using a key policy\.
+For more information see [Using key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.

 ## Creating a New IAM Policy<a name="set-up-required-permissions"></a>

 Create an IAM policy that provides users and Amazon Personalize full access to your Amazon Personalize resources\.
 Then attach the policy to your IAM user or group\.